SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/use-url-to-run-search.md

 billing error | count
 ```

 The custom URL that launches this log query in the Sumo Logic Search page would be similar to the following.
-The exact URL would depend on your Sumo Logic account endpoint, as listed in [Sumo Logic Endpoints and Firewall Security](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).
+The exact URL would depend on your Sumo Logic account endpoint, as listed in [Sumo Logic Endpoints by Deployment and Firewall Security](/docs/api/getting-started#sumo-logic-endpoints-by-deployment-and-firewall-security).

 ```
 https://service.sumologic.com/ui/#/search/create?query={{app_name}}%20error%20%7C%20count&parameters=app_name:billing&startTime=-60m&endTime=-30m